sussmanbu/ma415-final-project/README.md

 4. Make sure to wait until one team member is done before the next person starts again at 0.

 Finally, the last person to update the about page will update the `config.yaml` file.
-The only change you need to make is to update the `title` to be your group name.
+The only changes you need to make are to update the `baseURL` to match your netlify.app URL and update the `title` to be your group name.
 Again, commit and push your changes.

 You should be all set and see the changes again on Netlify.